Pressure injuries are also known as pressure ulcers, bed sores or decubitus ulcers.

-People of all ages, including babies and children are at risk of developing pressure injuries.
+People of all ages, including babies and children can be at risk of developing pressure injuries.
 They can occur in people who lie in bed or sit in chairs for long periods without moving; people who aren’t eating well, have problems with skin wetness (such as with loss of bowel or bladder control), have a medical condition that restricts their ability to move or don’t feel pain from pressure.
-Pressure, especially over a bone, can block blood flow, which can damage the skin as well as the tissue and muscle under the skin leading to these sores.

-Evidence shows most pressure injuries are preventable through early identification of people at risk and subsequent careful management.
-A pressure injury is much easier to prevent than treat.
+Evidence shows 95% of pressure injuries are preventable through early identification of people at risk and subsequent careful preventative measures.

 Keep moving – change position often

 Nutrition – eat healthily and drink plenty of fluids.

 Surface – provide a supportive and pressure relieving surface